vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 This is the prerelease version of Vaadin 14.x for evaluating a number of new features and bug fixes.
 The API in this prerelease version is not considered final and may change based on user feedback.

 ## OSGi support
-- OSGi with npm does not work in V14.0.0.
+- OSGi with npm does not work in V14.0.0-V14.1.0.
 We are working on a fix for V14.x.
-- OSGi with Bower has problems with V14.0.0 but we are working on a fix to be released in a maintenance version (V14.0.X)
+- OSGi with Bower has problems with V14.0.0-V14.1.0

 ## Flow
 - The Template-in-Template feature has [some limitations](https://github.com/vaadin/flow/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Atemplate-in-template+)